rapidez/docs/src/3.x/upgrading.md

 - Dropped support for Magento 2.4.6, Laravel 10 and PHP 8.1
 - You should review all template changes!

+## Composer dependencies

+First follow the [Laravel 11 upgrade guide](https://laravel.com/docs/11.x/upgrade) and check all your dependencies one by one if they're compatible and what's changed in changelogs / release notes.

 ## Frontend dependencies

 - `yarn add -D graphql graphql-tag universal-cookie`